• Skip to primary navigation

 Dulce de Leche

-Store-bough dulce de leche is sold in cans or jars.
+Store-bought dulce de leche is sold in cans or jars.
 If you’re unable to find it, then you can make a homemade version.
-The classic way calls for cooking milk and sugar, while another option is to cook a can of condensed milk until it turns into a thick, golden dulce de leche.
+The classic way calls for cooking milk and sugar together.
+While another popular option is to cook a can of condensed milk until it turns into a thick, golden dulce de leche.
 You can easily find tutorials about it online.
 Personally, I like to use the canned stuff because it tastes so good.

 Dulce de Leche Muffins